[Part 2] Daragang Magayon Version 2.0: A Love Story Forged In Fire

 He said it’s easy and more money for the local government.
 I just had no idea of the extent of these quarrying sites, and I was able to see one during the ATV ride going up to Mt.
 Mayon (jump to 4:16 in this video).

-Since January 6, 2026, the lava flows in Mt.
-Mayon continue, and the gullies widened and deepened with every pyroclastic flow, according to experts.
-I think the Albay government is already considering extending the 6-km permanent danger zone.
+Since January 6, 2026, the lava flows on Mt.
+Mayon have continued, and the gullies have widened and deepened with each pyroclastic flow, according to experts.
+I think the Albay government is already considering extending the 6-km permanent danger zone if alert level 4 is raised over Mt.
+Mayon.
 Given the unpredictable weather patterns that we are experiencing now, which are expected to worsen as we are in a climate emergency, heavy rainfall will pose a major threat to the communities near Mt.
 Mayon.

 Beauty In Ashes